MisterSirCode/certums/README.md

 This is a simple numeric extension in rust that implements low-level fixed-sized fixed-point numbers as well as extensions and utilities for them in many different forms.

+Im building this crate as purely a learning experience- Things will change, things might break.
+Dont use this for anything important quite yet.

 Certums and their variants are fixed-point values with whole number and fractional components.
 Acutes are fractional numbers with no whole number components.